Who This Guide Is For

 }'

-Follow it with a settle request using the returned linkedId.
-Confirm that webhooks fire and ledger balances adjust as expected.
+Follow it with a settle request using the returned linkedId and confirm webhook delivery plus ledger impact.

 Step 9 - Instrument Observability